 Parameters

 The menus and associated options are located along the left side of the browser window.
+To show the options under each heading, maximize it by clicking the “+” on the right side of the tab.
+When you’re ready to minimize it again, simply click the “-“.

 Begin by clicking the Parameters tab at the top of the list.